Conditional release

 Conditional release is a method of release from detention that is contingent upon obeying conditions under threat of return to detention under reduced due process protections.

 When applicable in the context of post-conviction detention, unconditional release can be a synonym of parole.

 Suspects may also receive a conditional release from investigative detention.
 In many jurisdictions this can be synonymous with release under investigation (RUI), in the UK, or judicial interim release in Canada.

-in a Psychistric setting
+In a psychiatric setting

-Conditional release can also be used as a less retrictand is sometimes viewed as a less restrictive alternative to hospitalizing psychiatric patients.
+Conditional release can also be used as a less restrictive alternative to hospitalizing psychiatric patients.